edalcazar/Minesweeper/README.md

 # Minesweeper
-Basic version of the classic minesweeper game
+Basic version of the classic minesweeper game written in C#